 Do you want to learn about the natural history of our amazing National Conservation Areas and surrounding landscapes?
 Do you want to know how the arches, rivers, cliffs, and fossils came to be where they are and what they represent?
 You're in luck!
 We're partnering with the Museums of Western Colorado and scientists from all across the country to bring their research and expertise to you right here in the Grand Valley.

-Free to the public every third Thursday of the month, March through October at 5:30pm (special event in May - stay tuned for more details).
+Located at the Dinosaur Journey Museum auditorium and free to the public every third Thursday of the month, March through October at 5:30pm (special event in May - stay tuned for more details).
 Come learn about how our amazing backyard landscapes have been shaped and formed by all types of geologic forces.
 Our list of speakers and topics is out now!

 March 21st: Rob Gay, CCA Education Director - Dawn of the Age of Dinosaurs on the Western Slope